Common name display preferences

 The last update to this list and these names occurred on 2021 October.
 At that time, there were 53 languages supported, as well as 38 regional versions of English, Spanish, French, and Portuguese, for a total of 90 regional sets of bird names.
 Recent additions include Arabic, Asturian, Catalan, Azerbaijani, Gallegan, Slovak, plus two regional versions of Spanish (for Peru and Paraguay).
 As of 2020 August, we also had complete global namesets for German, Turkish, Slovak, Spanish, French, Japanese, and Norwegian.

 While the body of each Birds of the World species profile will remain in English, this feature displays your preferred common name in the big hero image at the top of each profile and allows you to search by this common name in the search bar and in the Taxonomy Explorer.

 Learn more about these common name datasets and search for your preference here:

 Follow the instructions below to set your common name preference:

 Click the icon in upper part of screen and select Preferences.

-Then toggle to your preferred language, in this case French, and click SAVE at bottom of page.
+Then toggle to your preferred language and click SAVE at bottom of page.

 Then navigate back to Birds of the World.
 There is no ‘one click’ option to get back to BOW from eBird preferences at the moment, so just put the URL in the address bar.

-Now you can see as well as search for common names in French.
+Now you can see as well as search for common names.
 For example: